ShaferWebbConsulting/SBIR/SBIR_Phase1_Pitch.md

 # **Our Innovation**

-A next-generation **cryptographic validation layer** optimized for tactical, cyber, and space environments.
+A next-generation **cryptographic validation layer** that can be optimized for tactical, cyber, and space environments.

-**Dual-Use Commercialization Intent**
+**Dual-Use Commercialization Intent:**
 This technology is intentionally designed as a dual-use product.
-Providing military-grade distributed validation for missions, while also addressing commercial demand for secure, low-bandwidth consensus in sectors such as telecommunications, distributed cloud, fintech/Web3 infrastructure, autonomous robotics, and satellite communications.
+Providing military-grade distributed validation for missions, while also addressing commercial demand for secure, low-bandwidth consensus in sectors such as telecommunications, fintech, autonomous robotics, and satellite communications.
 Phase I will develop the foundation for a commercial-ready, revenue-generating product that aligns with both DoD mission needs and high-growth commercial markets.

 ---